 Addis police officer arrested for negligent homicide after high-speed pursuit left innocent teens dead

-BRUSLY - An Addis police officer is facing criminal charges after striking and killing two teenage girls during a high-speed chase of a suspect Saturday, according to 18th Judicial District Attorney Tony Clayton.
+BRUSLY - An Addis police officer is facing criminal charges after striking and killing two teenage girls during a high-speed chase of a suspect Saturday, according to District Attorney Tony Clayton.

-Officials told WBRZ that officer David Cauthron was arrested and booked Sunday night on two counts of negligent homicide.
+Officials told WBRZ that officer David Cauthron, 42, was arrested and booked Sunday night on two counts of negligent homicide and one count of negligent injuring.
+Jail officials said he is being held on a $100,000 bond.
+He was still jailed as of Monday morning.

 "That cop has a lot of questions to answer pertaining to his speed and sheer negligence," Clayton said earlier that same day.
 "The public can rest assured, we will follow the facts."